 Relax at the Bivvys

 When you’re ready to take a seat, recharge your phone, and plan your next move, but sure to stop by the bivvy sponsored by Hankook Tire or another one of the bivvys placed throughout the event.
-We also have a number of informal, small group classes taking place at some of the bivvys throughout the weekend.
+We also have a number of informal, small group classes taking place the bivvy in the Showcase and DIY Area throughout the weekend.

 Evening Festivities